-The Canadian Institute of Transportation Engineers (CITE) is excited to announce the 2020 Undergraduate Student Competition based on the Canadian Capacity Guide for Signalized Intersections (CCG).
-This year’s competition will be completed using PTV Vistro 2020, which is PTV Group’s latest release of the software package.
+CITE is excited to host the 2022 Undergraduate Student Competition based on the Canadian Capacity Guide for Signalized Intersections (CCG).
+This competition will be completed using PTV Vistro (2020 version or newer), which is PTV Group’s latest release of the software package.

-The competition involves using the CCG and the supporting PTV Vistro 2020 software to analyze the operation of a signalized intersection and identify a cost effective improvement strategy.
+The competition involves using the CCG and the supporting PTV Vistro software to analyze the operation of a signalized intersection and identify a cost-effective improvement strategy.
 The exercise can be completed within a few hours, depending on user familiarity with signalized intersection analysis procedures.

 All input material (including the software) is provided.

-PTV Vistro 2020 is the recommended software for implementation of the signalized analysis procedures in the Guide.
-PTV Vistro 2020 also contains intersection capacity analysis methods based on the Highway Capacity Manual (HCM) 2000, 2010 and Sixth editions, as well as other analysis methods for roundabouts.
+PTV Vistro is the recommended software for implementation of the signalized analysis procedures in the Guide.
+PTV Vistro also contains intersection capacity analysis methods based on the Highway Capacity Manual (HCM) 2000, 2010, 6th and newly-released 7th editions, as well as other analysis methods for roundabouts.

 Why Enter this Student Competition

-- Recognition in the industry – Transportation consulting firms and public sector agencies will recognize the added value of individuals that can demonstrate knowledge of traffic engineering and related software experience;
+Recognition in the industry: Transportation consulting firms and public sector agencies will recognize the added value of individuals who can demonstrate knowledge of traffic engineering and related software experience

-- Support to travel to the CITE/QUAD 2020 Joint Annual Conference – The top entry will also receive free registration to the CITE/QUAD 2020 Joint Conference, reimbursement of travel expenses (up to $1000 if recipient resides outside of conference region, up to $100 if recipient resides within conference region), and recognition at the Annual Awards Luncheon.
+Conference Registration: The first-place winner of the CCG Competition also receives free registration to the CITE Annual Conference (in the year of the award), reimbursement of travel expenses (up to $1000 if the recipient resides outside of the conference region, up to $100 if the recipient resides within conference region), and recognition at the CITE Awards Luncheon.

-This competition is generously sponsored by PTV Group, WSP, and BA Group.
+This competition is generously sponsored by PTV Group, BA Group, and Jim Gough.

 2020 – Anastasia Soukov, McMaster University